Compound Poisson Point Processes, Concentration and Oracle Inequalities: Introductions to discrete compound Poisson point process

 \subsection{Definition and preliminaries}

-To begin with, we need to be familiar with the definition of discrete compound Poisson distribution and its relation to weighed sum of Poisson random variables.
-For more details, we refer readers to section 9.3 of \cite{johnson05}, \cite{Zhang14}, \cite{Zhang16} and references therein.
+To begin with, we need to be familiar with the definition of the discrete compound Poisson distribution and its relation to the weighted sum of Poisson random variables.
+For more details, we refer the reader to Sect.~9.3 of \cite{johnson05}, \cite{Zhang14}, \cite{Zhang16} and the references therein.